 For thousands of years, First Nations people have walked on this land.
 Their relationship with the land is at the centre of their lives.
 Wherever you are, please take a moment to reflect on the traditional caretakers of the lands you call home.

-Here in Bruce County, Ontario, we want to acknowledge the traditional Territory of the Anishinabek Nation: The People of the Three Fires known as Ojibway, Odawa, and Pottawatomie Nations.
+Here in Bruce County, Ontario, I want to acknowledge the traditional Territory of the Anishinabek Nation: The People of the Three Fires known as Ojibway, Odawa, and Pottawatomie Nations.
 And further give thanks to the Chippewas of Saugeen, and the Chippewas of Nawash, now known as the Saugeen Ojibway Nation, as the traditional keepers of this land.
-We would like to further acknowledge the more recent history and ongoing connections the Saugeen Métis have to this place.
+I would like to further acknowledge the more recent history and ongoing connections the Saugeen Metis have to this place.

 May we all, as Treaty People, live with respect on this land, and live in peace and friendship with all its diverse peoples.